 These changes must be submitted in writing to the appropriate official, along with any new Material Safety Data Sheets.
 Noncompliant chemicals must be removed immediately from the building.

 2. Paper Products

-Paper products are categorized as follows: Office Supplies (including but not limited to file folders, envelopes, index cards, etc.), Copier Paper, Janitorial Paper Products, and Other Printing and Writing Paper.
+Paper products are categorized as follows: Copier Paper, Janitorial Paper Products, and Other Printing and Writing Paper.

 The state of California has set forth requirements that must be followed when purchasing paper products.